-To connect to that system, and convey gas by means of that system to, any premises, or
+(i) To connect to that system, and convey gas by means of that system to, any premises, or

-To connect to that system a pipe-line system operated by an authorised transporter.”
+(ii) To connect to that system a pipe-line system operated by an authorised transporter.”

-National Grid Gas plc is required to hold a Gas Transporter Licence in respect of its gas transportation activities for the NTS.
-This licence is granted and administered by the Gas and Electricity Markets Authority, (“the Authority”), established by the Utilities Act 2000.
+National Grid Gas plc is required to hold a Gas Transporter Licence in respect of our gas transportation activities for the NTS.
+This licence is granted and administered by the Gas and Electricity Markets Authority, (the Authority), established by the Utilities Act 2000.

-2.2 National Grid’s Gas Transporter Licence in respect of the NTS
+National Grid’s Gas Transporter Licence in respect of the NTS

-National Grid is bound by the terms of its Licence.
-The Licence contains a number of Standard, Standard Special and Special Conditions that National Grid must abide by in developing and operating the network and in conducting its transportation business.
+We are bound by the terms of its Licence.
+The Licence contains a number of Standard, Standard Special and Special Conditions that we must abide by in developing and operating the network and in conducting its transportation business.
 The Licence obligations that are relevant to the planning and development of the NTS are described below.

-2.2.1 Standard Special Condition A9: Pipe-Line System Security Standards
+Standard Special Condition A9: Pipe-Line System Security Standards

-This condition sets out the security standard for the NTS, which is that the pipeline system must, taking into account operational measures, meet the “1-in-20” peak aggregate daily demand including within day gas flow variations.
+This condition sets out the security standard for the NTS, which is that the pipeline system must, taking into account operational measures, meet the 1-in-20 peak aggregate daily demand including within day gas flow variations.

-The “1-in-20” peak aggregate daily demand is the level of daily demand that, in a long series of winters, with connected load held at the levels appropriate to the winter in question, would be exceeded in one out of 20 winters, with each winter counted only once.
-This is the Uniform Network Code (“UNC”) definition of the “1-in-20” peak day.
-It can be found in the UNC Transportation Principal Document (“TPD”) Section Y Glossary.
+The 1-in-20 peak aggregate daily demand is the level of daily demand that, in a long series of winters, with connected load held at the levels appropriate to the winter in question, would be exceeded in one out of twenty winters, with each winter counted only once.
+This is the Uniform Network Code (UNC) definition of the 1-in-20 peak day.
+It can be found in the UNC Transportation Principal Document (TPD) Section Y Glossary.

-2.2.1.1 Additional Clarifications
+Additional clarifications

 The Pipe-Line System Security Standard does not define or refer to any demand levels at which NTS capability should be assessed, other than the peak 1-in-20 demand.
-There is also no reference to supply patterns or levels, however the distribution of supplies across the NTS, for a given demand level, can significantly affect the capability to meet the minimum safety/contracted pressures that National Grid has agreed with its customers.
+There is also no reference to supply patterns or levels.
+However, the distribution of supplies across the NTS, for a given demand level, can significantly affect the capability to meet the minimum safety and contracted pressures that we have agreed with our customers.

 The existing Pipe-Line System Security Standard also refers to within-day gas flow variations (i.e. supply and demand being out of balance) but it does not define the sources and magnitude of within-day variation that should be used to assess NTS capability.

 The behaviour of these supply patterns and within-day gas flow variations is regularly reviewed, creating clearly defined event criteria against which NTS capability is assessed.
-National Grid’s principle aim is to assess network capability against any event or combination of events likely to occur on more than 1 day in any 20 year period.
-National Grid will consider all appropriate Network Development Options, which includes, for example, commercial constraint management actions, should the NTS have insufficient capability.
+Our principle aim is to assess network capability against any event or combination of events likely to occur on more than 1 day in any 20-year period.
+We will consider all appropriate network development options, which includes, for example, commercial constraint management actions, should the NTS have insufficient capability.

-2.3 Pipelines Safety Regulations 1996
+Pipelines Safety Regulations 1996

-The Pipelines Safety Regulations (PSR) 1996 are the principal health and safety legislation in the UK concerning the safety and integrity of pipelines).
+The Pipelines Safety Regulations (PSR) 1996 are the principal health and safety legislation in the UK concerning the safety and integrity of pipelines.
 They apply to all relevant onshore UK pipelines to ensure that these pipelines are designed, constructed, operated, maintained and decommissioned safely.
-In particular they class certain pipelines that transport certain “dangerous fluids” as Major Accident Hazard Pipelines (MAHPs).
+They class certain pipelines that transport certain “dangerous fluids” as Major Accident Hazard Pipelines (MAHPs).
 All natural gas pipelines operating above 7 bar(g) fall into this category.

-2.4 Gas Safety (Management) Regulations 1996
+Gas Safety (Management) Regulations 1996

-The Gas Safety (Management) Regulations (GSMR) 1996 require each Gas Transporter to prepare a Safety Case document that sets out in detail the arrangements in place to safely manage the National Transmission System.
+The Gas Safety (Management) Regulations (GSMR) 1996 require each gas transporter to prepare a safety case document that sets out in detail the arrangements in place to safely manage the National Transmission System.